hectorsector/azure-scratch/README.md

   # Replace {subscription-id} with the same id stored in AZURE_SUBSCRIPTION_ID
 ```

-2. Make sure the user/learner adds their real `subcription id` in place of the one shown above.
+2. Make sure the user/learner adds their real `subscription id` in place of the one shown above.
 3. This command returns an object to the terminal similar to what is shown below.
 Place that **entire** object as the value for the `AZURE_CREDENTIALS` secret in the course repository.
 ```
   {